Two Louisiana deputies fatally shot an unarmed man, sheriff says. Now they’re charged with manslaughter.

 Hit multiple times, Vallee died.

-On Monday, Lopinto announced he had determined the two deputies who shot at Vallee — Isaac Hughes, 29, and Johnaton Louis, 35 — were not justified in using deadly force.
-They have been fired and were arrested Monday on manslaughter charges.
+On Monday, Lopinto announced he had determined the two deputies who shot at Vallee — Isaac Hughes, 29, and Johnathan Louis, 35 — were not justified in using deadly force.
+They have been fired and were arrested Monday; each faces one count of manslaughter.

-The public defender’s office, which represents both Hughes and Louis, did not immediately respond to requests for comment from The Washington Post early Wednesday.
+The public defender’s office, which represents both Hughes and Louis, did not respond to requests for comment from The Washington Post early Wednesday.
 Hughes had worked for the sheriff’s office since 2013, while Louis had been there since 2020.

 Family members told Nola.com that Vallee had fought drug addiction for years and often committed property crimes to pay for his habit.
 But, they said, he wasn’t violent.